merl1n0/infn-oar-bulk-actions/README.md

 - `delete`  - delete deposited record
 - `publish` - make public (publish) an already deposited record
 - `curate`  - (for community curators) allow to accept/reject published records into a given community
+- `search`  - returns a list of records (in YAML format) that satisfy a set of given criteria

 ... to be continued